-Mariners manage a hit and a run, but still get swept by the Astros with a 3-1 loss
+Mariners manage a hit and a run, but still get swept by the Astros after a 3-1 defeat

-HOUSTON – Based on what had transpired in the first two games of the series, including being no-hit for the second time this season on Saturday night, followed up with a matchup against Astros ace Justin Verlander on Sunday, well, not much was expected from the Mariners.
-The outlook seemed bleak and the outcome predetermined.
+HOUSTON – Based on what transpired in the first two games of the series, including being no-hit for the second time this season on Saturday night, not much was expected from the Mariners in their matchup Sunday against Astros ace Justin Verlander.

-Filling the categories of small victories and accomplishments, the Mariners managed to get a hit and score a run, something that wasn’t a given heading into the afternoon finale at Minute Maid Park.
+Checking the boxes for small victories and accomplishments, the Mariners managed to get a hit and score a run.

-But a win against the Astros?
+But a victory against the Astros at Minute Maid Park?

-Well, that’s just one accomplishment too far at this point.
+Well, that’s just too much to expect.

 In a game that was vastly more competitive than anticipated, the Astros got a solid outing from Verlander and just enough offense to finish the three-game series sweep with a 3-1 victory over Seattle.

 The Mariners were outscored 19-3 in the three games.
-They had a total of seven hits in those three games which equaled the number of home runs that the Astros slugged against them.
+They had seven hits in those three games, which equaled the number of home runs the Astros slugged against them.

-“Tough series here, obviously,” manager Scott Servais.
+“Tough series here, obviously,” said Seattle manager Scott Servais.
 “I thought we competed really well today even though the results aren’t what we needed them to be.”

 It’s been a tough series all season.
 Houston has absolutely handled Seattle this year.
-The Astros are 12-1 vs. the Mariners in the season series with six more games left to play.
-Houston has outscored Seattle, 73-46, on the season and that includes a game where the Mariners scored 14 runs — their only win.
+The Astros are 12-1 against the Mariners with six more games left to play.
+Houston has outscored Seattle 73-46, and that includes a game in which the Mariners scored 14 runs for their only victory.

-“That’s what you are striving to be,” Kyle Seager said of the Astros.
+“That’s what you are striving to be,” Seattle third baseman Kyle Seager said of the Astros.
 “This is a team that is at the top right now.
 You go in there and you take your lumps, but you can learn from it.
 It should give everybody a little extra motivation to push themselves and work a little harder.”

 While 14 teams have been no-hit twice in the same season, no team has endured the misery three times.
-For almost four innings, it appeared like the Mariners were going to etch out a special place in dubious baseball history by getting no-hit three times in a season and in back-to-back games.
+For almost four innings, it appeared the Mariners were going to etch out a special place in dubious baseball history by getting no-hit three times in a season and in back-to-back games.

 Verlander carved them up for the first three frames, striking out six of the 10 batters he faced while issuing a walk.
-That left the Mariners hitless for 15 straight innings.
-Their last hit – a Seager single off Wade Miley — had come in the sixth inning of Friday’s loss.
+That left the Mariners hitless for 15 consecutive innings.
+Their last hit – a Seager single off Wade Miley — had come in the sixth inning Friday.

-But with two outs in the fourth inning, Seager bookended the hitless streak with an oops of an infield single off the end of his bat that cue-balled toward third base and managed to stay fair.
+But with two outs in the fourth Sunday, Seager book-ended the hitless streak with an oops of an infield single off the end of his bat that dribbled toward third base and managed to stay fair.

 “Well placed,” he said.
 “He was obviously pretty sharp today so you take anything you can get.”